What are locks and why you should be using them?

 - Pessimistic lock (available soon)

 The example created for this article is available at Github

-You can use optimistic lock when you can assume that users are allowed to edit a register on the same time.
-In order to this, we need to add a versioning to the table that we'll need to lock.
+You can use optimistic locks when you can assume that users are allowed to edit a register at the same time.
+In order to this, we need to add versioning to the table that we'll need to lock.

 Let's update our Article model to be as follows: